rauricus/Bookfinder/README.md

     * Am I maybe combining too many boxes here, creating multiple line boxes, where single line ones would be better?
 Here's an approach (see last comment) that may work better: https://stackoverflow.com/questions/20831612/getting-the-bounding-box-of-the-recognized-words-using-python-tesseract Maybe it's already enough to rule out bounding boxes with confidence -1, as these are "corresponding to _boxes_ of text".
+* Text processing:
+    * The basic text processing is inefficient: the set of accepted characters is computed several times.

 ## Next steps
 * Clean text, correct errors, maybe detect words.